Mike-Gao/occt/dox/user_guides/xde/xde.md

   * Removes note(s) from an annotated assembly item; orphan note(s) might be deleted optionally (items without linked notes will be deleted automatically);
   * Deletes note(s) and removes them from annotated items;
   * Gets / deletes orphan notes.

+@subsection occt_xde_1_11 Kinematics

+Kinematic data storage is realized according to ISO 10303-105:2019(E) and STEP Schema AP242 2019 year.
+All kinematic data is divided onto mechanisms each mechanism has its graph of links (references to shapes), joints (kinematic pair information) and (optional) states(sets of kinematic values).
+Each joint corresponds to one kinematic pair from the list:
+* Low order pairs
+  - fully constrained pair (no DOF);
+  - revolute pair (one rotation DOF);
+  - prismatic pair (one translation DOF);
+  - cylindrical pair (one rotation and one translation DOF);
+  - universal pair (two rotation DOF);
+  - homokinetic pair (two rotation DOF);
+  - spherical pair with pin (two rotation DOF);
+  - spherical pair (three rotation DOF);
+  - planar pair (one rotation and two translation DOF);
+  - unconstrained pair (3 rotation and 3 translation DOF);
+* Low order pairs with motion coupling
+  - screw pair;
+  - rack and pinion pair;
+  - gear pair;
+  - linear flexible and pinion pair
+* High order pairs
+  - point on surface pair;
+  - sliding surface pair;
+  - rolling surface pair;
+  - point on planar curve pair;
+  - sliding curve pair;
+  - rolling curve pair;
+  - linear flexible and planar curve pair.

+The kinematic pair information consists of
+* parameters;
+* limits (optional);
+* current position (optional).

+The kinematic value consist of
+* reference to joint;
+* paramters;

+All mentioned data depends on the kinematic pair type.

 @section occt_xde_2 Working with XDE